SussexUCU/USS/data/break_even_discount_rates/README.md

 These are the annualised rates of return of assets that would mean the scheme was fully (100%) funded.
 That is no deficit and no surplus as per USS definition of TP deficit and surplus.

-Here are links to google sheets for calculations of breakeven discount rates for 2017, 2018, 2020, and 2021.
-Results are then quoted in the .csv files linked above.
+The values are in the .csv files linked above.

-(JG: I will eventually upload these as Excel files to this folder, but only once the calcs have had final check.)
+The calculations are in the Excel files linked above, which are copies of the google sheets linked below.

 [2021 breakeven discount rate calculation](https://docs.google.com/spreadsheets/d/1hZUzScgtPOYlRoO7J7Yh8vpqjIsuqporQZomzBa3iRE/edit?usp=sharing "2021")